Choosing a Standard

 Which standard is relevant to my concerns?

-There are four Broadcasting Codes of Practice (for radio, free-to-air television, pay television and election programmes in an election period) and they all contain 'standards', which outline what is required of broadcasters when they broadcast programmes in New Zealand.
+There are four Broadcasting Codes of Practice (for radio, free-to-air TV, pay TV and election programmes in an election period).
+They contain 'standards' outlining what’s required of broadcasters.

-When making your complaint, you need to choose the standards that best fit your concerns – the Authority will not consider any standards that are not applicable and you cannot change or add standards at a later stage in the process.
+When making your complaint, you need to choose the standards that best fit your concerns – the Authority will not consider any that are not applicable and you can’t change or add standards at a later stage in the process.

 See the explanations below to help you choose the most relevant standard(s).